qgis2web/qgis2web/README.md

 <p>QGIS plugin to export your project to an OpenLayers or Leaflet webmap.
+It replicates as many aspects of the project as it can, including layers, extent and styles (including categorized and graduated).
 No
 server-side software required.</p>

 <h2>Installation</h2>